 As a final example of using this kind of tool, we will look at some of the definitions that have been given of 'linguistics' itself.
-This shows us our tool of looking at Processes and Participants in a rather different setting and slightly extended to take in some further aspects of sentence structure.
-What we will do is the following: first, we will consider the definitions very looking closely at what the usually ignored grammatical literally, looking closely at what the, usually ignored, grammatical forms tell us and, second, we will then interpret the 'hidden meaning' of these apparently quite innocuous and straightforward forms.
+This shows us our tool of looking at Processes and Participants in a rather different setting and slightly extended to take in some linguistic tool: further aspects of sentence structure.
+What we will do is the sentence structure following: first, we will consider the definitions very literally, looking closely at what the, usually ignored, grammatical forms tell us and, second, we will then interpret the 'hidden meaning' of these apparently quite innocuous and straightforward forms.
 Looking at the texts very literally is the first step towards focusing on the texts themselves rather than on our implicit and apparently automatic understanding of those texts-that is, on what the texts actually are saying rather than what we think they might be saying.